yuvaldori/gigaspaces-wiki-jekyll/xap100sec/java-security-policy-file.markdown

 GigaSpaces includes default security permissions, based on the above settings.
 These are located in the `gs-runtime.jar` file, under `\policy\gigaspaces.policy`.
 If you do not need special security settings, you do not need to set up the `java.security.policy` property when accessing the space.
 The default setting is used.
 The same occurs when using the `SpaceFinder` to start a space (not using the `ServiceStarter`).

-**Flat File Structure** -- the `policy.all` file can be moved under the `<GigaSpaces Root>` directory, if you want to maintain a flat file structure -- where configuration, jar, and security files can be organized under the `<GigaSpaces Root>` folder, or under their main folder without having sub-folders.
+**Flat File Structure** -- the `policy.all` file can be moved under the `<XAP Root>` directory, if you want to maintain a flat file structure -- where configuration, jar, and security files can be organized under the `<XAP Root>` folder, or under their main folder without having sub-folders.

 {%refer%}
-For more details on Java security, refer to: [Sun;Default Policy Implementation and Policy File Syntax](http://docs.oracle.com/javase/7/docs/technotes/guides/security/PolicyFiles.html).
+For more details on Java security, refer to: [Sun;Default Policy Implementation and Policy File Syntax](http://docs.oracle.com/javase/{%version java-version%}/docs/technotes/guides/security/PolicyFiles.html).
 {%endrefer%}